anilsathyan7/Portrait-Segmentation/README.md

 **NB: Make sure that both opencv and ffmpeg are properly configured**

+### Deploying Model on Jetson TX2 with TensorRT

+**Jetson TX2** is a high performance embedded AI computing device from nvidia.
+The module consist of six 64 bit ARM CPU's, 8 GB RAM and a **256 core Pascal GPU**.
+The device consumes only **15W power** and runs on Ubuntu 18.04. **TensorRT** is a C++ library that facilitates high performance inference on NVIDIA GPU's.
+TensorRT takes a trained network, which consists of a network definition and a set of trained parameters, and produces a **highly optimized runtime engine** which performs inference for that network.
+The library is integrated with the latest tensorflow binary(TF-TRT) and can be directly accessed via **C++ or Python API**.

+The following are the steps to **configure and run** your model on jetson devices:-

+1. [Install](https://www.youtube.com/watch?v=s1QDsa6SzuQ) latest Jetpack 4.3 on you device (Ubuntu 18.04)
+2. [Install](https://jkjung-avt.github.io/tf-trt-revisited/) C++ protocol buffers library (default python seems to be slower)
+3. [Install](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html) latest tensorflow 2.1 on your machine for jetpack 4.3
+3. Convert your keras model to optimized tf-trt format using the python script(tftrt_convert).
+4. Run the inference code using the optimized model on webcam streams(tftrt_infer).

+The inference time was reduced from 40 ms to **28 ms** on using tf-trt (i.e **30% speed-up**), for our **prisma-net** segmentation model.
+The new tf-trt **FP16 saved model** includes generic tensorflow optimizations as well as TensorRT device specific tunings.
+In comparsions to the original  **keras model**, the optimized model seems to perform **10x faster** inference on jetson TX2.

+**NB:** For maximum performance, switch the power mode to **MAXN**(nvpmodel 0) and run the **jetson_clocks** script(/usr/bin) for maximum clock speed.

 ### Segmentation via Background Subtraction: A Naive Approach

 If we have a **static background**, we can easily obtain the mask of new objects appearing on the scene using the methods of background subtraction.
 Even though this seems straight-forward; there seems to be couple of **challenges** in this scenario.
 Firstly, even if objects does not move in the background, there will be small variations in corresponding pixel values due to changes in **lighting**, noise, camera quality etc. Secondly, if the new objects have **colour** similar to that of the background, it becomes difficult to find the **image difference**.